Patrycja-dz/Single-page-design-portfolio/README.md

 ### Useful resources

 - [Resource 1](https://www.youtube.com/watch?v=1zDRqHifoX0) - This helped me for creation of an animated pop-out effect.
 I really liked this pattern and will use it going forward if possible.
-- [Example resource 2](https://www.youtube.com/watch?v=qOO6lVMhmGc) - This is an amazing video which helped me finally work with SwiperJs and PL
-  How make Responsive Card Slider

 ## Author